Akshay H. Mehta

-Akshay H. Mehta (born 15 December 1945) is a former judge of the Gujarat High Court.
+Akshay H. Mehta (born 15 December 1945) is a retired Indian judge of the Gujarat High Court.

 Early life and education

 Mehta was born at Vadodara.
-His father Harshadray P. Mehta, an eminent lawyer of his time.
+His father Harshadray P. Mehta was an eminent lawyer of his time.
 He took his primary as well as secondary education in Rosary High School and a degree in law from Maharaja Sayajirao University of Baroda.

 Career

 After getting enrolled at the bar, Mehta started practising law with his father in 1971 at Vadodara.
 In 1975, he shifted to Ahmedabad and started practice in Gujarat High Court on civil and criminal sides.
 He appeared in several inquiry commissions.
 In September, 1999 he was appointed as a senior Government of India Standing Counsel till his elevation as a judge.

 As a Judge

 On 18 June 2001, Mehta was elevated to the post of additional judge of the Gujarat High Court.
 On 14 December 2007, he retired from this post.
 After the death of Justice K. G. Shah, who was a member of the Nanavati-Shah commission appointed to probe the Godhra train burning and the subsequent riots in the state, on 5 April 2008, the Gujarat High Court appointed Mehta to the commission.